 Sit inside the Ismail Samani mausoleum

 The Ismail Samani Mausoleum is a five minute walk west of Registan Square in Samani Park.
 This tomb is one of the oldest buildings in Central Asia and stands out as one of the most original in terms of architecture.

 The mausoleum was built by the founder of the Samanid dynasty, the most influential in Bukhara’s history, as a family burial vault.
-It was considered a scared site for locals who placed worries, questions and prayers in one of the openings to then receive an answer or solution from a hidden mullah.
+It was considered a sacred site for locals who placed worries, questions, and prayers in one of the openings to then receive an answer or solution from a hidden mullah.

 The museum commemorating the life of this inspirational freedom fighter was created in his family home and it’s refreshing to find a part of the city dedicated to the recent history of the city.
 It is also an interesting example of how the rich people of Bukhara lived during this time.

 The name Chor-Minor means ‘four minarets’ in the language of Tajikistan.
 These picturesque towers topped with prettily tiled cupolas the same colour as the sky is in fact the gatehouse to a 19th-century madrassah that was built in 1807 by a wealthy Bukharian merchant called Khalif Niazkul.

 Chor-Minor is clearly not an old structure in comparison with the rest of the city’s monuments but I loved searching for the entrance down the maze-like narrow streets of old Bukhara.
 The design is unusual as it is almost Indian in style.
 The madrasah itself has been destroyed but Niazkul’s distinctive tiled minarets, cosy courtyard, and a small summer mosque remain to be explored.